Wednesday, May 11, 2016

 WHAT I LOVE ABOUT THIS FILM

 Character development (helpful in getting audiences invested in the emotional stakes behind Proud’s obsessive quest) takes a backseat to the writer’s efforts to propel the story forward along its inexorable path.
-The result is what often befalls rote disaster films and poorly-made horror movies: the characters’ actions and motivations are solely in service of plot machinations and rarely seem to emanate from personality or normal human behavior patterns.
+The result is what often befalls rote disaster films and poorly-made horror movies: the characters’ actions and motivations are solely in service of plot machinations and rarely seem to emanate from personality, internal conflict, or normal human behavior patterns.

 After driving throughout Massachusetts in search of the unknown city he sees in his dreams,